 - Add 1/8t cinnamon; whisk to combine.

-- Add cocoa powder a little at a time and whisk to get to the color you need…
+- Add cacao powder a little at a time and whisk to get to the color you need…

-- 1/2T cocoa powder is a light foundation
+- 1/2T cacao powder is a light foundation

 - 1/2T plus 1t is a medium foundation

 - 1/2T plus 2t is a medium-dark foundation

 - Simply start with 1/2T of cacao powder, whisk to combine, check on your wrist for a color match, and add more cacao powder (1/2t at a time) until you reach your perfect color

 - Wipe any excess moisture off the outside of the bowl (water in this product is not your friend).

 - Pour into your selected container(s) and allow to cool and fully setup.

 - NOTE: You will likely have a bit of settling at the bottom.
 Don’t pour that into your container, as you will end up with flecks of the powders.
 We just discard that part here at the shop.

 You have a few choices for containers and it depends on how you like to apply your foundation.